 Duncan McKimm has written a very nice article at ABC Science on "Quantum entanglement".
 Particularly recommended for newcomers.

-www.quantumoptics.net is the premier collection of of quantum and atom optics research groups around the world.
+A 2005 snapshot of quantum and atom optics research groups around the world.